balag59/Image-Synthesis-Using-GAN/README.md

-# IMAGR SYNTHESIS USING GAN
+# IMAGE SYNTHESIS USING GAN
 Repository with demonstrations and implementations of different GAN architectures